Kousik1612/Inventory-Management/README.md

 Developed this application with three end points.

-GET (​/products​/{id}) - Fetch Product based on product id
+1.GET (​/products​/{id}) - Fetch Product based on product id

   Returns the products matching the provided product id from the products table.

-POST (​/products) - Add product(s) to inventory
+2.POST (​/products) - Add product(s) to inventory

   Adds the prouducts to the inv.products table.

-POST (​/products​/order) - Order products
+3.POST (​/products​/order) - Order products

   Place the order for the product using RabbitMQ.

 Docker Commands: